dennisschneider-ml/project_template/README.md

 ├── dataset
 │   ├── imagenet
 ````
-This architecture assumes - as is often the case in a research-context - that for a certain component within a software-architecture, we want to compare multiple different implementation against eachother. \
+This architecture assumes - as is often the case in a research-context - that for a certain component within a software-architecture, we want to compare multiple different implementations against eachother. \
-The directory-depths will in the following be known as ``topic`` (e.g. model, dataset), optionally ``type`` (e.g. attributors, gans) and ``name`` (e.g. base, nlp, imagenet). \
+The directory-depths will in the following be known as ``topic`` (e.g. model, dataset), optionally ``type`` (e.g. attributors, gans) and ``name`` (the name of the actual component implementation). \
 For initializing this structure, the command-line script ``add_component`` can be used to easily create multiple components.
 Executing ``tree`` on the repository shows the created copmonents, including their configuration-files mirroring the source file-structure:
 ````